xzchenglin/sjsu/awsProj1/README.md

    o	Get notification when files get deleted

 •	Pre-requisites Setup:
-   o	AWS requirement:
+   o	AWS requirement
-    In this project, the following services are used-
+    In this project, the following services are used:
       - EC2
       - ELB
       - Lambda